Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Why are the leaves on my Small-leaf Spiderwort turning yellow?

-Some of the causes of yellow leaves on your Small-leaf Spiderwort are too little light, inconsistent watering, soggy soil, temperature stress, low humidity, and nutrients deficiency.
+Some of the causes of yellow leaves on your Small-leaf Spiderwort are too little light, inconsistent watering, soggy soil, temperature stress, low humidity, nutrients deficiency among others.

 How to fix it